legal-united-states-poker-sites

 • Burnout: Riding adrenaline for hours can lead to poor late-game decisions.

-• Neglecting fundamentals: Players sometimes stop doing the math once they’re “hot”.
+• Neglecting fundamentals: Players sometimes stop doing the math once they’re “running hot”.

-Momentum is powerful, but it’s not magic.
-Great players use it without being ruled by it.
+Momentum is a powerful mental advantage, but it’s not a replacement for good fundamentals.
 To sharpen your strategic edge, check out our guide to poker strategy.

 The Top 5 Momentum Swings at the WSOP

-Over the years, the WSOP has seen its fair share of dramatic swings where the tide turned in an instant.
-Here are some unforgettable moments where players seized momentum that led to unforgettable runs:
+Over the years, the WSOP has seen its fair share of dramatic swings where the momentum shifts late in big events.
+Here are some unforgettable moments where players seized that momentum and went on to make unforgettable runs:

 • Martin Jacobson’s Comeback | 2014 WSOP Main Event